 Digital transformation has become the ‘critical factor’ for businesses around the world, allowing people to work from home and, crucially, customers to be served at home.
 Here are 8 takeaways every business leader needs to consider:

 1. ‘K-shaped recovery’

 There’s an upside and downside of a K-shaped recovery, which side is your business on?
 Business models reliant on physical engagement (hospitality, airlines and events) were on the downside in 2020.
-Organisations in digital engagement were firmly planted on the upside.
+Organisations in digital engagement were on the upside.
 This doesn’t mean the end of physical engagement, but it does highlight the importance of digital, which has rocketed in the last year.
 Some companies transitioned seamlessly, painlessly aligning with the new landscape.
 Others struggled to catch up.

 2. Digital natives vs. digital immigrants

-While the digital immigrants have rushed to sign cloud computing contracts in the last year, these organisations are cloud-based, not cloud native.
+While digital immigrants have rushed to sign cloud computing contracts in the last year, these organisations are cloud-based, not cloud-native.
 Very little has changed in their business model.
 They’ve just signed a contract to use the cloud with a cloud provider.
 For Skinner, this is the ‘fundamental difference’ between digital businesses on the upside versus physical organisations on the downside that ‘still rely on an old broken business model of banking that believes you distribute everything through branches with humans and now they’ve automated it using cloud and digital technology services.’
-While it's possible for digital immigrants to transition to digital native ways of working, it represents a steep learning curve.
+While it’s possible for digital immigrants to transition to digital native ways of working, it represents a steep learning curve.

 3. Be smart with data